kc-dot-io/Mojo-Mobile/README.md

 Mojo Mobile is built on top of the [Appcelerator Titanium Mobile Project](http://appcelerator.com) and based on [Blast Mojo](http://blastmojo.com) design mentalities.

-The basic design patter that Mojo follows starts with Mojo.Build.
+All Mojo Mobile apps start with Mojo.Build.
 It will will invoke a model, view, and controller for each module namespace.

 Modules are designed to use the [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1) style of "var exports" to export variables to the modules global scope.
 Doing this allows each separate component of the module to access them.